-10:16 And, behold, one like the similitude of the sons of men touched my lips: then I opened my mouth, and spoke, and said unto him that stood before me, O my lord, by the vision my sorrows are turned upon me, and I have retained no strength.

-"sons of men" An angelic reference?
+10:16 And, behold, one like the similitude of the sons of men touched my lips: then I opened my mouth, and spoke, and said unto him that stood before me, O my lord, by the vision my sorrows are turned upon me, and I have retained no strength. "sons of men" An angelic reference?
 In Genesis 6:4 and Job 38:7, they are called "sons of God".
 Maybe a lesser order of angels?
 We know there are angels and archangels.
 Are angels sub-divided into other "classes" or "orders"?
 10:17 For how can the servant of this my lord talk with this my lord? for as for me, straightway there remained no strength in me, neither is there breath left in me.

-"Straightway" immediately, as it is used so often in the early chapters of Mark.

-10:18 Then there came again and touched me one like the appearance of a man, and he strengthened me,

-Again stressing the appearance of angels is of men without wings.
+"Straightway" Or "immediately", as it is used so often in the early chapters of Mark.
+10:18 Then there came again and touched me one like the appearance of a man, and he strengthened me, Again stressing the appearance of angels is of men without wings.
 10:19 And said, O man greatly beloved, fear not: peace be unto thee, be strong, yea, be strong.
-And when he had spoken unto me, I was strengthened, and said, Let my lord speak; for thou hast strengthened me.

-Daniel needed this strength and encouragement for his prophetic ministry was not yet done.

-"be strong, yea, be strong" Repeated for emphasis.
+And when he had spoken unto me, I was strengthened, and said, Let my lord speak: for thou hast strengthened me.
+Daniel needed this strength and encouragement for his prophetic ministry was not yet done. "be strong, yea, be strong" Repeated for emphasis.
 Daniel refers to the angel as "my lord".
-He does not worship the angel but he does show him the proper respect.

-10:20 Then said he, Knowest thou wherefore I come unto thee? and now will I return to fight with the prince of Persia: and when I am gone forth, Io, the prince of Greece shall come.

-See remarks under 10:13.
+He does not worship the angel, but he does show him the proper respect.
+10:20 Then said he, Knowest thou wherefore I come unto thee? and now will I return to fight with the prince of Persia: and when I am gone forth, lo, the prince of Greece shall come.
+See remarks under Daniel 10:13.
 This teaching is confirmed by a new reference to the "prince of Greece" in addition to the "prince of Persia".

-10:21 But I will show thee that which is noted in the Scripture of truth: and there is none that holdeth with me in these things, but Michael your prince.

-"noted in the Scripture of truth" Another way of saying "it is written" in the Greek perfect tense, showing that it has been written by God and will not be changed or altered.
+10:21 But I will show thee that which is noted in the Scripture of truth: and there is none that holdeth with me in these things, but Michael your prince. "noted in the Scripture of truth" This is another way of saying "it is written" in the Greek perfect tense, showing that it has been written by God and will not be changed or altered.

-"Scripture of truth" A good title for the Bible.
+&quot;scripture" There is no "scripture" in the ESV and LSV.

-"Michael your prince" Over the affairs of the nation of Israel.
-See remarks under 10:13.
+&quot;Michael your prince" Over the affairs of the nation of Israel.
+See remarks under Daniel 10:13.

-This chapter gives a prophetic-historical summary of the career and eventual downfall of the Antichrist by taking the events around 160-170 B.C. in Israel and the activities of Antiochus Epiphanes.
-This is a very complicated chapter that is difficult to interpret without a detailed understanding of the events that took place during the inter-testamental period.
-Clarence Larkin probably has the best historical interpretations in his commentary on Daniel.
+This chapter gives a very detailed prophetic-historical summary of the career and eventual downfall of the Antichrist by taking the events around 160-170 B.C. in Israel and the activities of Antiochus Epiphanes as a type of the activity and career of the Antichrist.
+This is a very detailed and complicated chapter that is difficult to interpret without a good understanding of the events that took place during the inter-testamental period.
+Clarence Larkin probably has the best historical interpretations in his commentary on Daniel but John Phillips is good, too.
 I do not agree with Larkin when he refuses to make any prophetical application of the historical events of this chapter (page 241).
 This is a pre-written history (which prophecy is) of the wars between the Ptolemies of Egypt and the Selucides of Syria and its prophetical application to the activities of the Antichrist in the Tribulation, which is given in great detail.